mchocho/cloud-1/guide/ec2.md

 <h1>Step 2: This should be EC2 deploy</h1>

 <p>
-After setting our credentials up to CLI, we'll move onto creating the EC2 instance that will contain our WordPress application.
+After setting our credentials up with the CLI, we'll move onto creating the EC2 instance that will contain our WordPress application.
 <br />
 First we'll create our key pair for our instances.
 Open your terminal and run
 </p>